-Agatha sat down in the chair that he drew out for her near the stove.
-He noticed that she glanced at the papers on the table, and he laughed.
+Agatha sat down in the chair he drew out for her near the stove, and he seemed to notice that she glanced at the papers on the table, for he laughed.

 "Bills, and things of that kind.
-They've been worrying me for a week or two," he said lightly.
-He seized the litter, and bundling it together flung it into an open drawer, which he shut with a snap.
+They've been worrying me for a week or two," he said.
+Then he seized the litter, and bundling it together flung it into an open drawer, which he shut with a snap.
 "Anyway, that's the last of them for to-day.
 I'm awfully glad you drove over."

 Agatha smiled.
 The action was so characteristic of the man.
-She had once found no fault with Gregory's careless habits, and his way of thrusting a difficulty into the background had appealed to her.
+She had once found no fault with Gregory's careless habits, and his way of thrusting a difficulty into the background and making light of it had appealed to her.
 It had suggested his ability to straighten out the trouble when it appeared advisable.
-Now she told herself that she would not be absurdly hypercritical, and, as it happened, he had given her the lead that she desired.
+Now, she said, she would not be absurdly hypercritical, and he had, as it happened, given her the lead that she desired.

-"I should think that you would have had to give them more attention as wheat is going down," she remarked.
+"I should have fancied that you would have had to give them more attention as wheat is going down," she said.

 Hawtrey looked at her with an air of reproach.
 "It must be nearly three weeks since I have seen you, and now you expect me to talk of farming."
-He made a rueful gesture.
-"If you quite realized the situation it would be about the last thing you would ask me to do."
+He made a whimsically rueful gesture.
+"If you quite realised the situation it would be about the last thing you would ask me to do."

-Agatha was astonished to remember that three weeks had actually elapsed since she had last met him, and they had only exchanged a word or two then.
+Agatha was a little astonished to remember that three weeks had actually elapsed since she had last met him, and they had only exchanged a word or two then.
 He had certainly not obtruded himself upon her, for which she was grateful.